ReplayMod/ReplayMod/README.md

 For compiling 1.7.10, you must run `./gradlew :jGui:1.7.10:setupDecompWorkspace :1.7.10:setupDecompWorkspace` once after the initial clone.
 This may take quite some time.

 ### No IDE
-You can build the mod by running `./gradlew build` (or just `./gradlew shadowJar`).
+You can build the mod by running `./gradlew build` (or just `./gradlew bundleJar`).
 You can then find the final jar files in `versions/$MCVERSION/build/libs/`.
-You can also build single versions by running `./gradlew :1.8:build` (or just `./gradlew :1.8:shadowJar`) (builds the MC 1.8 version).
+You can also build single versions by running `./gradlew :1.8:build` (or just `./gradlew :1.8:bundleJar`) (builds the MC 1.8 version).

 ### IntelliJ
 Ensure you have at least IDEA 2020.1.